Share with others! EyeMelanoma.org gets you quickly to the info & resources you need

 You are not alone —

-On this page, patients and their loved ones will find several types of ocular melanoma support services enabling direct communication, and all have no costs to participate:
+On this page, patients and their loved ones will find many types of ocular melanoma support services that enable direct communication with others.

-Additional support resources can be found on EyeMelanoma.org's Vision-Related Support, Patient Empowerment, and Financial Assistance webpages.
+Additional no-cost psychosocial support resources can be found on EyeMelanoma.org's Patient Empowerment, Vision-Related Support, and Mental Health Topics webpages.

-"Imerman Angels provides peer-to-peer support services to melanoma patients and caregivers.
-We invite you to register to be matched with a Mentor Angel or to volunteer to be a Mentor Angel.
-The process of receiving a match takes just a few days."
+"Imerman Angels provides free personalized one-on-one cancer support for cancer fighters, survivors, previvors, and caregivers."
+[The link below takes you to their website.]
+The Melanoma Research Foundation's CURE OM notes on its own website that it "partners with Imerman Angels to provide peer-to-peer support services to melanoma patients and caregivers.
+We invite you to register to be matched with a Mentor Angel or to volunteer to be a Mentor Angel."

-At these weekly Ocular Melanoma Support Meetings, "connect with other OMies for support, friendship, and sharing experiences.
+At these weekly ACIS Ocular Melanoma Support Meetings, "connect with other OMies for support, friendship, and sharing experiences.
 We will split into two groups, one for metastatic patients and one for non-metastatic patients."
+[Note: There is not a specific webpage about the support group.
+The link below provides the meeting link shown by ACIS on Facebook.
+Also, the meeting link is always displayed near the bottom left of ACIS' homepage.
+Contact ACIS for more details.]

-These free meetings on Zoom are held on the fourth Thursday of each month, 8 – 9 p.m.
-Eastern Standard Time.
+These free meetings on Zoom are held on Tuesdays and Fridays of each month, UK Standard Time.

 1-888-793-9355 [toll-free], Monday through Thursday, 11 a.m. – 8 p.m and Friday 11 a.m. – 6 p.m..
 Eastern Standard Time.
 Both phone support and one-on-one online chats are available during these hours.

 "This [free] decision-support counseling program can help you prepare for an appointment in which you will be making a treatment decision.
 The program is available in English or Spanish for people with any stage of cancer.
-In a brief 1-hour session [at a select CSC affiliate location or by phone], an Open to Options Specialist can help you develop a personal list of questions and concerns that will help you and your doctor explore your situation and develop the best treatment option for you."
+In a brief 1-hour session [at a CSC location], an Open to Options Specialist can help you develop a personal list of questions and concerns that will help you and your doctor explore your situation and develop the best treatment option for you."

 "NCI's Cancer Information Service can help answer your cancer-related questions whether you are a patient, family or friend, health care provider, or researcher.
 CIS is a free and confidential service.
-Our trained information specialists provide personalized responses to a range of cancer topics."
+Our trained information specialists provide personalized responses to a range of cancer topics. [...]
+All services are available in English and Spanish."

 "Our team includes a specialized physician assistant to help you navigate through the entire spectrum of care.
 Our melanoma medical expert can provide accurate answers to a wide range of melanoma questions on a confidential basis. [...]
-Our online form is available at any time, and you can expect answers within 48 business hours."
+Please send a message through the [online] form or call the toll free number and leave a message."
 [Note: This free service includes ocular melanoma.
-See their webpage for types of non-urgent questions that can be addressed.]
+Click on the link below to access the form and to see a list of the types of non-urgent questions that can be addressed.]

 • Support group created in 2015.
 Information on joining.